-Scars on your legs can be frustrating if you have them, but scars are also a natural part of wound healing.
-Most scars never fully go away but there are some medical and over-the-counter (OTC) options that can help reduce their appearance.
+Scars are a natural part of wound healing.
+Most scars never fully go away, but there are some medical and over-the-counter (OTC) options that can help diminish their appearance.

 The best way to reduce the appearance of scars on your legs is to treat wounds properly.
 Doing so can help prevent scar tissue from forming.
 The American Academy of Dermatology recommends the following:

 - Use sunscreen on the wound area once it has healed.

 - Seek care right away if your wound becomes infected or is deep or painful.

 You may be able to reduce or avoid hypertrophic (raised) scars and keloid scars while your wound is healing.
 Your dermatologist might suggest specific treatment, such as pressure therapy, laser therapy, cryosurgery, or polyurethane dressing.
 Some of these treatment options (which we discuss below) can also be used on older scars.

 If you’re worried about a scar, it can be important to have a doctor take a look.
 Sometimes, a cancer spot can resemble a scar.
 Other conditions can also cause the appearance of scars.

 Treatment for a scar on your leg depends on the type of scar you have and what caused it.